syndir/redistricter/README.md

 Once this is done, you can either delete the rows from the DB or change the `state` columns to `NONE` so they do not show in the job history

+## Algorithm
+Note that there are two different "versions" of the algorithm included.
+One version forces a modification of the graph structure at every iteration, the other will "skip" an iteration in the event no suitable edge is found to cut in the MST.
+During testing, it seemed that forcing all 10k iterations to alter the graph versus allowing iterations to be skipped had a negligible effect once the graph has converged to being within constraints.

+Instructions on how to toggle between these two methods are included in the `main.py` file under `algorithm/` (It's simply toggling the call of one method over another, lines 52 and 53).

 ## Preprocessing Scripts
 * `identify_neighbors.py` : Identify precinct neighbors within a state